 Whilst Durnford Street and Elm Street Schools, in Middleton, are credited to Edgar Wood, it seems that his associate, James Henry Sellers, may have taken the major role in their design and construction.
 However, both buildings display clear signs of Wood's involvement.
-Durnford Street School is no longer with us.
-After a number of years of standing empty it was demolished in the autumn of 2002.

-It opened in 1908 having been built to accommodate one thousand children.
-It was a remarkable structure with definite Frank Lloyd Wright tendencies that, when it opened at the turn of the Twentieth Centrury, must have been regarded as quite revolutionary and completely different from any other school built in the area.
+The school opened in 1908 having been built to accommodate one thousand children.
+It was a remarkable structure with definite Frank Lloyd Wright features that, when it opened at the turn of the Twentieth Centrury, must have been regarded as quite revolutionary and completely different from any other school built in the area.
 Located at the corner of Durnford and Rectory Streets, close to the town centre, and not far from Wood's Long Street Church, the building was T-shaped.
 The one storey building in the foreground was the infant's block.
 The cross member of the T is a two storey building which accommodated junior and senior students.
 Playsheds were built around the perimeter of the recreation areas to provide shelter from rain and wind.

 The Infant's block ran from the main building to the boundary wall and fence that runs along Rectory Street.
 In doing so, it splits this Rectory Street playground into two distinct areas.
 This also allowed for separate entrances for Boys and Girls.
 As you can see in the picture below, the words "SENIOR BOYS" were carved in the Portland Stone above the doorway.